Monday, February 27, 2017

 Mulu National Park Sarawak - Penan & Rainforests

-On the way to the Wind Cave, the boat stopped by a riverbank to visit a Penan settlement.
-I was quite excited and looked forward to see the Penan longhouses.
 Penan was unknown to the world before early 1980's.
 This little tribe in Sarawak was brought to world attention by Bruno Manser, a Swiss environmental activist back in the mid-1980's.
 He stayed with the Penan and organised several blockages against timber companies.
-After he emerged from the rainforests in 1990, he engaged in the activities in the preservation of rainforests and human rights of indigenous people especially the Penan.
+After he emerged from the rainforests in 1990, he was involved in activities related to the preservation of rainforests and human rights of indigenous people especially the Penan.
 He later founded the Bruno Manser Fund in 1991 which is active even to these days.
 Unfortunately, he disappeared during his last journey to Sarawak in May 2000 and was never found.
 He is presumed dead.

 Quite to our disappointment, we did not find any traditional longhouse but instead we saw "modernized" version made of reinforced concrete structure and brickwalls.
 The State Government has since the era of Bruno Manser started program to relocate Penan who used to live a nomadic life to permanent settlement.
 This has allowed the Penan to enjoy better public, education and health amenity.
 The Penan here are given the option of pursuing new survival skill by engaging in the making and sale of handicrafts or to roam the forest nearby and hunt for whatever little wildlife that they can find.
 I think the government should not be faulted for their effort in elevating the quality of the life of this indigenous people.
 At every stage of human struggle for better life throughout history, certain thing unfortunately is lost whether by choice or circumstances because of the change of environment.